Dublin City FM: History

 The station's first broadcast was from Grafton Street, Dublin in 1992.
 Since 1992, the station has moved several times including to Griffith College and Sheriff Street.
-However the station has been situated in Dublin's Dockland's since 2001.
-Former members of the Dublin City FM team include: Robbie Fogarty - Sunshine 106.8, Declan Carty - Newstalk, Dermot Whelan - Today FM, Brian Lally - RTÉ and many more.
+However the station has been situated in Dublin's Docklands since 2001.
+Former members of the Dublin City FM team include Robbie Fogarty (Sunshine 106.8), Declan Carty (Newstalk), Dermot Whelan (Today FM) and Brian Lally (RTÉ).

-In 2001 The station was renamed to "Dublin City Anna Livia FM" due to its connection and funding from Dublin City Council.
-In December 2007 The station was renamed "103.2 Dublin City FM" for advertising and branding purposes.
+In 2001, the station was renamed "Dublin City Anna Livia FM" due to its connection and funding from Dublin City Council.
+In December 2007, the station was renamed "103.2 Dublin City FM" for advertising and branding purposes.

-In 2008, Chris Maher, Presenter of "The Soul Kitchen" won a "Living Dublin Award" because of the innovation he showed when setting up the Dublin City Soul Festival.
-On 6 May 2008 Mick Hanley was elected as C.E.O of Dublin City FM.

-In March 2009, Chris Maher of "The Soul Kitchen" and Sean Brophy of "Jazzorama" moved to 4fm, a new multi-city radio station for Ireland.